Create engaging training videos in 160+ languages.

 If you want sharper storytelling and clearer communication, these podcasts are worth the detour.

-• Why listen: world-class narrative craft about design decisions people usually overlook
+- Why listen: World-class narrative craft focused on design decisions people usually overlook

-• Try this at work: rewrite one lesson intro to start with a concrete story or tension before you explain the concept
+- Try this at work: Rewrite one lesson intro to start with a concrete story or tension before explaining the concept

-• Best for: anyone designing multimedia learning who wants higher production instincts (sound, pacing, structure)
+Best for: anyone designing multimedia learning who wants stronger production instincts (sound, pacing, structure)

-• Try this at work: audit one learning video for pacing: remove one unnecessary sentence per scene and add one intentional pause or beat before key information
+- Try this at work: Audit one learning video for pacing: remove one unnecessary sentence per scene and add one intentional pause before key information

-• Worth debating: high polish doesn’t equal high learning; production should serve clarity, not overwhelm it
+- Worth debating: High polish doesnβt equal effective learning; production should support clarity, not overwhelm it

 After each episode, write down one implication for capability, communication, or adoption in your organization.